KRFOSS/kali-docs/community/submitting-issues-kali-bug-tracker/index.md

 **Maintainer**: Debian Chromium Maintainers **Source**: chromium-browser
 **Version**: 76.0.3809.100-1
-I installed the chromium web browser from the Kali Linux repos, using the command 'apt install chromium’.
+I installed the chromium web browser from the Kali Linux repos, using the command 'apt install chromium'.
 I launched the program from the Kali menu by selecting Applications/Internet/Chromium Web Browser.
 Chromium did not launch as expected, instead it provided an error pop-up window.
 The error message stated, "Chromium cannot be run as root.
 Please start Chromium as a normal user.
 To run as root, you must specify an alternate --user-data-dir for storage of profile information".
 I clicked the Close button to close the pop up window.
 **uname -a output**: Linux kali 5.2.0-kali1-amd64 #1 SMP Debian 5.2.9-2kali1 (2019-08-22) x86_64 GNU/Linux